 The cornea is the clear dome at the front of one’s eye.
 Irregularities of the cornea, such as keratoconus, can cause blurred vision.
 Corneal dystrophies can cause blurred vision and discomfort.
 We have sophisticated diagnostic imaging equipment, including specular microscopy and anterior segment optical coherence tomography, which aids in the treatment and management of corneal disease.
 We also utilize computerized corneal topography, and a detailed mapping of the cornea, which can be used in achieving the best fitting contact lenses.
 Scleral contact lenses can be an excellent choice for the treatment of keratoconus or any corneal irregularity.

 Vision may be improved with surgical removal of the cataract.
 We specialize in the appropriate selection of surgical care.
 Surgical removal of cataracts is often highly successful at restoring good vision.

 Glaucoma is a complex disease causing permanent and progressive loss of vision.
 The loss of vision is significant and often results in blind spots and tunnel vision.
 Tunnel vision and blind spots due to glaucoma can often be avoided when early diagnosis occurs and treatment is started.
 Dr. Mike and Dr. Josh are recognized experts and speak to colleagues professional regarding glaucoma management.
 We have successfully treated thousands of glaucoma patients.
 We employ the newest diagnostic techniques and treatments for glaucoma.
 Diagnostic testing involving imaging of the optic nerve head with fundus photography and anatomical evaluation of the retinal nerve fiber layer with Spectral Domain Optical Coherence Tomography (SD-OCT).
 Ultrasound pachymetry, assessing corneal thickness and special evaluation of the drainage angle with anterior segment OCT and gonioscopy lenses provides a more complete picture of a patient’s risk for glaucoma.
 Functionally testing for glaucoma includes sophisticated automated visual field perimetry testing with eye tracking.
-Neuro-ophthalmic testing using Visual Evoked Potential (VEP) or Electroretinography (ERG) is often used in the diagnosis and management of glaucoma.
+Neuro-ophthalmic testing using Visual Evoked Potential (VEP) or Electroretinography (ERG) may be used in the diagnosis and management of glaucoma.
 Glaucoma treatment varies on severity and extent of progression and may include: eye drops, oral medications, or surgical procedures.

 Diabetic with Ophthalmic Complications